Farewell to the Sea

-Farewell to the Sea is a 1987 book and the third in Cuban author Reinaldo Arenas's Pentagonia book series, which critics have often argued as his best.
+Farewell to the Sea (Otra vez el mar) is a 1982 novel and the third in Cuban author Reinaldo Arenas's Pentagonia series, which critics have often argued as his best.
+It was published in English in New York in 1987.

 Set on a Cuban beach immediately following the revolution, a disenchanted poet mourns for the new suppression while his wife longs for the connectivity that she can no longer find.